thenumbernine/hydro-cl-lua/README.md

 - add EM+GR+HD by winning
 - Figure out what to do with self-gravitational potential energy in the Euler simulation.  offsetting it positive makes gravitational instability stable.  offsetting it too positive explodes -- even a forward euler integrator (why).  offsetting it negative causes more instability.
 - change vector field from immediate mode to buffered geometry, and gometry shaders if they're available
+- add different vector field scales for different solvers (use valuemin and valuemax?)
+- looks like RHD has multistep errors in RK, probably because it needs more (either boundary() or updatePrimsFromCons()) to be called between substeps
+- add source terms to GRHD -- or at least plugins for 'gr-hd-separate' to fill in from the NR solver

 ### Sources: